 1) Measuring national income and its components, basic macro identities

-and idea of macro-balance, Goods and Financial Market Equilibrium (IS-LM Framework).
+and the idea of macro-balance, Goods and Financial Market Equilibrium (IS-LM Framework).

 2) Major macroeconomic school of thoughts, Classical, Keynesian and Monetarist.

 3) Consumption and Investment demand; demand management policies and their effectiveness.